Osama-REOPRO/memory/memory.srcs/sources_1/new/notes.md

             - [x] problems with first evac from L1 to L2, data in wrong N again
             - [x] when writing from below, always write to N that matches address read from L1

-- [o] new problem even later on
+- [x] new problem even later on
+    - [x] main written wrong data
+        - maybe wrong N?
+        - [x] reading from wrong N in L2

+- [x] connect the new signals I created inside the cache module
+- [x] check on the main, it got very little attention
+-------- writing seems completely functional!

+# Reading
+- [x] move on to validate reading
+- [o] decide on a testbench structure
+    - full the main with consecutive numbers to begin with then read them byte by byte
-    - [ ] describe the issue
+- [ ] o_read_data is literally never assigned

 --------
 # Later
     - [ ] revise all the "neededs" they are critically important
-    - [ ] check on the main, it got very little attention
-    - [ ] move on to validate reading
-    - [ ] connect the new signals I created inside the cache module
-    - [ ] o_read_data is literally never assigned
     - [ ] check that inclusivity is satisfied
     - [ ] read L2 has questionable conditions